nih-cfde/usecases/docs/use-cases/uc0002-explore-data-availability-to-build-policy.md

 Uberon tissue terms by DCC.
 With a few more clicks, they gets similar tables showing Species, and Assay Types by Program.

-Since these are simple binary matrices, Jon can plot the data in almost any piece of plotting software.
-Since they would like to see what terms are most broadly and most infrequently found in the Common Fund, they opt for using UpSet, which will automatically render her data in a type of multidimensional venn diagram.
+Since these are simple matrices, Jon can plot the data in almost any piece of plotting software, or look at the results in Excel.
+Jon downloads the underlying data to add to a report they are making about Common Fund assets.

 ### User Tasks